 Snapchat took another leap forward with the launch of its Discover feature.
 This enabled major media companies like CNN and National Geographic to provide content that Snapchat users can access with the press of a button.
 These are usually higher quality videos than the typical Snapchat homemade amateur productions.
 Snapchat Discover has become a valuable way to encourage young audiences to consume news and learn about the world around them.

 Snapchat Business Opportunities

-A number of well-known brands jumped on using Snapchat Stories as part of their marketing mix.
-Early advertisers included Samsung, Universal Pictures and Coca Cola.
+Several well-known brands jumped on using Snapchat Stories as part of their marketing mix.
+Early advertisers included Samsung, Universal Pictures, and Coca-Cola.

 Major advertisers have created high-quality video content for use on Snapchat Discover.
 These include Verizon and BMW.

 Marketers find Snapchat particularly useful for events, such as the Coachella music festival, where fans Snapchatted 10-second video clips to an audience of 40 million - that's twice the audience a high-rating television program reaches on a major network!

 Initially, Snapchat advertising was out of the reach of most businesses.
 Adweek reported that Snapchat had asked some brands for $750,000 per day to advertise on the platform.
 That certainly put official Snapchat ads out of the range of many businesses.